microsoft/accessibility-insights-action/docs/ado-extension-usage.md

 # How to use the Azure DevOps extension

-The Accessibility Insights for Azure DevOps (ADO) extension is available to Microsoft internal teams.
+The Accessibility Insights Azure DevOps (ADO) extension is available to Microsoft internal teams.
 To learn how to install the extension to your pipeline, visit [Accessibility Insights for Azure DevOps on Engineering Hub](https://eng.ms/docs/cloud-ai-platform/devdiv/one-engineering-system-1es/1es-docs/accessibility-insights/accessibility-insights-for-azure-devops).

 The documentation on Engineering Hub are for version 3 of the extension.